 Minor Blues Chords – ii V Changes

-You’ll now add in a ii V chord progression in bars 9, 10, and 12 of the D minor blues form.
+You now add in a ii V to bars 9, 10, and 12 of the minor blues form.

-In a minor key, the ii chord is a m7b5 shape, as compared to the iim7 chord in major keys.
+In a minor key, the ii chord is a m7b5 shape, as compared to iim7 in major keys.

-As well, you’ll often see the V chord written as V7alt, which is a bit ambiguous from a voicing standpoint.
+As well, you often see the V chord written as V7alt, which is ambiguous from a voicing standpoint.

-When you see V7alt on a lead sheet, you can play the b9, #9, b5, #5, or any combination of those tension notes over that chord change.
+When you see V7alt on a lead sheet, you can play the b9, #9, b5, #5, or any combination of those notes.

-As you progress through this lesson, and further studies, you’ll begin to work out which tension notes you like to use over V7alt chords and play those notes from there.
+As you progress through this lesson, work out which tension notes you like over V7alt chords.

 Here’s the backing track and lead sheet for the ii V minor blues chord progression.